-\begin{exa} ({\bf Image compression}) The KTD can be utilized for the image compression task as discussed in the original paper \cite{batselier2017constructive}.
-In this experiment, we check the feasibility of the proposed randomized KTD algorithm for compressing images and compare it with the original deterministic KTD algorithm.
+\begin{exa} ({\bf Image compression}) The KTD can be used for image compression, as discussed in the original paper \cite{batselier2017constructive}.
+In this experiment, we assess the feasibility of the proposed randomized KTD algorithm for image compression and compare it with the original deterministic KTD algorithm.
 To this end, let us consider the ``Kodak23'' image as a sample of the Kodak dataset\footnote{{https://r0k.us/graphics/kodak/}}.
 The size of this image is $512\times 768\times 3$, and we compute the KTD of it using patches of sizes $32\times 32\times 3$ and $32\times 32\times 1$ and the KTD rank $R=35$.
-For the proposed randomized KTD algorithm, we used different power iteration parameters $q=0,1,2.$ Our results demonstrate the need for power iterations to obtain higher-quality images.
-The higher the power iteration, the more expensive the randomized KTD is while it delivers a better image quality.
-Indeed, in our simulations, the power iteration $q=1$ provided quite satisfying results.
+For the proposed randomized KTD algorithm, we used different power-iteration parameters $ q=0, 1, 2$.
+Our results demonstrate the need for power iterations to obtain higher-quality images.
+The higher the power iteration, the more expensive the randomized KTD is, while it delivers a better image quality.
+Indeed, in our simulations, the power iteration with $q=1$ yielded quite satisfactory results.
 The reconstructed images obtained by the randomized KTD and the deterministic KTD algorithms for the KTD rank $R=35$ are shown in Figure \ref{exmp_comp}.
-The running times compared in Figure \ref{exmp_tmcomp} (left) for different KTD ranks $R=5,10,15,20,25,30,35.$ We can observe that the proposed randomized KTD algorithm provides interesting results in much less time than the baseline KTD.
+The running times compared in Figure \ref{exmp_tmcomp} (left) for different KTD ranks $R=5,10,15,20,25,30,35$.We observe that the proposed randomized KTD algorithm yields results in much less time than the baseline KTD.
 The impact of the power iteration on the image reconstruction quality is demonstrated in Figure \ref{exmp_comp}.
-As we mentioned before, the power iteration $q=1$ provides quite promising results and is recommended to be used in practice.
-Note that a single image is not a large tensor, and to assess the randomized KTD algorithm further, we tried to compress the whole Kodak data.
+As we mentioned before, the power iteration with $q=1$ yields quite promising results and is recommended for use in practice.
+Note that a single image is not a large tensor, and to further assess the randomized KTD algorithm, we tried to compress the entire Kodak dataset.
 The deterministic KTD required 14.45 seconds, while our proposed R-KTD with power iteration $q=1$ performed the compression in only 3.10 seconds.
-So, we observe when a set of images is considered, the difference between the computing time of the algorithms is significant.
+So, we observe that when a set of images is considered, the difference between the computing time of the algorithms is significant.
 The PSNRs of all reconstructed images are displayed in Figure \ref{exmp_tmcomp} (right).
-The proposed R-KTD can achieve almost the same image quality in less computing time.
-This experiment suggests to use the R-KTD for practical applications.
+The proposed R-KTD can achieve nearly the same image quality with less computational time.
+This experiment suggests using the R-KTD for practical applications.